GEARBOX 2 is a unique new fin box design with some features not found in other fin systems.

 The box's slot is compatible with dual tab fins, and with our own full length base.

 The two step install process creates a cavity with a shelf onto which the load beam collar rests.
 Providing better bonding to the surfboard foam.
 The complete routing system makes the installation process simple.
-The routing system also supports a single routing option if one of our HD foam support blocks are utilized.
-These blocks are sold separately and have been machined for a precise fit in the routed cavity.
-Additionally, they come with the bottom cavity already machined into the block.
+The routing system also supports a single routing option (1ROUT) if one of our HD foam support blocks are utilized.
+These blocks are sold separately and have been machined for a precise fit in the routed cavity and to the box.

 GEARBOX 2 was designed against a small set of important design principles.
 To better help understand the design choices made for the system, more details on some of the design criteria are discussed here.
 It is also important to understand that the system is not static, we are constantly making tweaks to improve the product!